brainwane/zulip/docs/retention.md

 ## Overview

-This document describes Retention policy feature.
-This policy provides tools with help of which one can move expired messages and attachments to archive tables, if the retention period is set in realm organization settings.
-And remove archived messages from archive tables after expiring of archive retention period if is not necessary to restore these messages.
+This document describes the retention policy feature.
+If you set the retention period in the realm (organization) settings, you can use these tools to move old messages and attachments to archive tables, restore messages from the archive back into the main tables, and finally delete archived messages and attachments from the archive tables after the retention period expires.

-Zulip contains console commands `management/commands/archive_messages.py` to move expired messages to archive tables and `management/commands/remove_old_archived_data.py` to remove archived messages and archived attachments permanently.
+Zulip offers the console commands `management/commands/archive_messages.py` to move expired data to archive tables, and `management/commands/remove_old_archived_data.py` to remove archived messages and archived attachments permanently.

-## Archive django models

-Archiving tables were created to save removed data temporarily for restoring:
+## Front-end admin settings

+To enable the realm retention policy, you should add a value to the `Retention period for messages in days` field in the "administration" part of the "Organization settings" screen.

+To disable this feature, leave this field empty; Zulip will simply accumulate messages and the console commands will not work.

+## Database tables storing archive data

+Before deleting the old data, Zulip first moves it to archiving tables.
+It lives there in case you want to restore it, or until you delete it.
+The tables are:

   `zerver.models.ArchiveMessage`
   `zerver.models.ArchiveUserMessage`
   `zerver.models.ArchiveAttachment`

-These models are inherited from abstract model classes which are common for real and archive records.
+These Django models are inherited from abstract model classes which are common for newer and archived records.

-Archiving tables are cleaned when `ARCHIVE_DATA_RETENTION_DAYS` from project settings is expired for table record by launching `management/commands/remove_old_archived_data.py` management command.

-## Retention tools

-Retention tools are located in `zerver/lib/retention.py`.

 ### Moving expired messages and attachments to archive